Cover letter

 - Your next steps, including your plan to follow up with the employer.

-- Thank the employer for taking time to consider your application materials.
+- Thank the employer for taking the time to consider your application materials.

 - Close the cover letter with ‘’Sincerely’’ or’’ Respectfully’’